stewart-lab/SKiM/README.md

 Basic command to execute sample A, B and C term files within 'data' folder:
 $ python production_SKiM.py data/A_term_file.txt data/B_terms_file.txt data/C_terms_file.txt sample_output/ 2

 Output is saved within 'sample_output' folder.
 This folder contains L1_output and L2_output folders for saving the outputs from leve 1 execution (A to Bs) and level 2 execution (top n Bs to Cs, where n is number).
 L1_output includes 'queries' folder to save various counts between A and every B, and 'with_ratios' folder to save significantly associated Bs with A. L2_output includes 'queries' folder to save various counts between every B from top n Bs and Cs, and 'with_ratios' folder to save significantly associated Cs with every B. It is mandatory to create L1_output and L2_output folders and their sub-folders before executing the script.

+SKiM was developed with Python 3.7.2.